cmdoret/NGS-analysis_Physalia_2021/README.md

 * Common analysis on Hi-C contact maps and their biological interpretation

 #### Lab2
-* Compute interpretable metrics on the Hi-C contact maps from last lesson
+* Compute interpretable metrics on the Hi-C contact maps from previous lesson
 * Use existing methods for signal detection in Hi-C data.
 * Compare the signals across samples
 * Visualization techniques for Hi-C derived signals in jupyter notebook